Current Electricity-Solutions

 All the four resistors are connected in series.

-2. It can be observed from the given circuit that five resistors of resistance each are connected in series.
+Therefore, equivalent resistance of the given circuit is - It can be observed from the given circuit that five resistors of resistance each are connected in series.

 Therefore, equivalent resistance of the circuit = R + R + R + R + R = 5R.